-The passages I have hitherto cited prove:&#8212;
+The passages I have hitherto cited prove: --

 First, the liability of the dispensation to apostasy, as @Romans 11, itself sufficient to teach the result to those acquainted with human nature.
-Others, as 1 @John 2, shew that antichrists were already come; whereby Christians knew that it was then the last time, because evil was found to have its worst form, and source from the bosom of Christianity itself.
+Others, as @1 John 2, shew that antichrists were already come; whereby Christians knew that it was then the last time, because evil was found to have its worst form and source from the bosom of Christianity itself.

 The evil itself is characterised in the two epistles to Timothy: first, as departing from the faith, but this, it must be observed, chiefly in practical points; and secondly, in the general result of a character analogous to heathenism in its moral evils, but, though the power was denied, maintaining the form of godliness.
 Besides these, we have the testimony from the Thessalonians, that the day of the Lord would not come without the apostasy coming first; and that the mystery of iniquity was already then at work.
-To these we may add the testimony of the Spirit by Peter, that scorn of the expectation of the Lord&#8217;s second coming would be characteristic of the scoffers of these perilous days.
+To these we may add the testimony of the Spirit by Peter, that scorn of the expectation of the Lord's second coming would be characteristic of the scoffers of these perilous days.